When old-school developer goes freestyle

 Deps, a module with all algebras.

-At this point I could see huge benefit of Freestyle: it’s macros derived a type for each
+At this point I could see the huge benefit of Freestyle: its macros derived a type for each

 @free trait method and required types coproducts for each

 @module.
-Thus, it really did reduce amount of boilerplate by great extent!
+Thus, it really did reduce the amount of boilerplate to great extent!